 Play with Tempo While Using Resistance Bands (and Watch Your Body Transform)

-This process of playing with tempo during a rep – so that the return-trip is slower going down than it was going up – is especially effective when using a resistance band.
+This process of playing with tempo during a rep – so that the return trip is slower going down than it was going up – is especially effective when using a resistance band for your upper body.

 Gravity wants you to take the free ride back, but you can be the boss of the movement.

-With dumbbells, it’s somehow more tempting to take that free ride back on your reps.
-However, with resistance bands you can readily create tension as the muscle lengthens again.
+With dumbbells, it’s more tempting to take that free ride back on your reps.
+However, resistance bands can readily create tension as the muscle lengthens again.

-Take Your Physique to the Next Level by Incorporating Resistance Bands More Often
+Take Your Upper Body to the Next Level by Incorporating Resistance Bands

 There is nothing wrong with using dumbbells to sculpt and strengthen the upper body.
 And there is also nothing wrong with emphasizing the concentric portion of a repetition.